 Longer, more in-depth virtual professional development is here!
-As of July 2011, we are happy to host evaluation’s hottest workshop presenters in Professional Development eStudy.
+We are happy to host evaluation’s hottest workshop presenters in Professional Development eStudy.
 Via this site, you can view and PREregister for upcoming eStudy courses.
 PD eStudy courses are offered in real-time, live, via webinar, and are 3 or 6 hours long, broken into multiple 90 minute sessions.

 Key things to know before registering:

-- eStudy courses will be recorded and made available for 14 days to all paid registrants, beginning in January 2013
+- eStudy courses will be recorded and made available for 14 days to all paid registrants

 - Your registration for an eStudy course covers all sessions for that course